Skipping of words and lines

 Second, get your child to do a simple exercise to work the cerebellum:

 - Sit on a chair, keep your head still put your arm out in front of you with your finger pointing up.
-Then stare at your fingernail and move your hand slowly in a flat circle (as if you were tracing a circle around a bowl of cereal) in front of you while following the pencil steadily with just your eyes.
+Then stare at your fingernail and move your hand slowly left to right (as if you were swiping back and forth on a phone) in front of you while following the pencil steadily with just your eyes.

 - No head movement allowed!
 You need to track with your eyes only.